LukeCostanza/CIS106-Luke-Costanza/README.md

 ## Assignment 10

 Just like last week I gave myself enough time to evaluate the homework assigned and scheduled a meeting for some extra assistance.
 The for loop and nested loop assignments I completed gave me a nice broad understanding of loops and lots of the recent concepts were brought into one.
 I am looking forward to seeing how all these concepts truly collide when we start to learn about arrays.
 Also, I am aware that my Activity 2.fprg is not finished and needs work as I thought it would.
 After the feedback received on Tuesday, I was able to look back through my flowgorithm flow chart and notice the mistake.
 I simply placed a greater than symbol in place of a less than symbol.

+## Assignment 11

+This week was not one for me.
+I was backed up on more stuff in my life than ever before thus the late turn in for this assignment.
+After learning this for the first time just yesterday and coding this today with some help I have finally completed it.
+The reason for all of the technical words is still somewhat confusing to me, But other than that arrays are somewhat simple(I might be lying to myself).
+I hope that assignment 12 is much smoother.